Cosmological viability of anisotropic inflation in Thurston spacetimes: Results Analysis

 \section{Results \& Analysis}

-The inflationary modeling of the Thurston spacetimes resulted in the analysis of the existence and dynamics of an anisotropic inflationary epoch in the universe.
-Formulation of dynamic phase space systems for the Thurston spacetimes from their field equations and subsequent stability evaluations depicted how each of these geometries adhere to the stable existence of an anisotropic inflation.
-The phase flow analysis from figs. \ref{fig:InfPlot1} and \ref{fig:InfPlot2} in section \ref{Phase flow analysis} leaves a clear indication on these remarks which will also be interpreted from the following section.
+The inflationary modelling of the Thurston spacetimes led to an analysis of the existence and dynamics of an anisotropic inflationary epoch in the universe.
+The formulation of dynamic phase space systems for the Thurston spacetimes, derived from their field equations, and subsequent stability evaluations demonstrate that each of these geometries supports the stable existence of an anisotropic inflation.
+The phase flow analysis from figures \ref{fig:InfPlot1} and \ref{fig:InfPlot2} in section \ref{Phase flow analysis} leaves a clear indication of these remarks, which will also be interpreted from the following section.

-From our observations in section \ref{VI} corresponding to our results shown in figs. \ref{powerlaw} - \ref{exponential}, we analyze a few important aspects.
-Foremost, the plots are \textit{potential-dependent}: a power law potential, being a specific case of exponential potential, allows one to differentiate among geometries; while the more general exponential one hard-codes them.
-Further, in the power law potential, only the Thurston geometry having a positive cylindrical curvature ($\mathbb{R} \times \mathbb{S}^2$) has a sharp \textit{kink} in the beginning of phase space plot which is purely a characteristic of its inherent spatial curvature, since all the rest of the geometries carrying a negative curvature behave roughly the same.
+From our observations in Section \ref{VI}, corresponding to the results shown in Figures \ref{powerlaw} - \ref{exponential}, we analyse a few important aspects.
+Foremost, the plots are \textit{potential-dependent}: a power-law potential, a specific case of an exponential potential, allows one to differentiate among geometries, whereas the more general exponential potential hard-codes them.
+Further, in the power law potential, only the Thurston geometry having a positive cylindrical curvature ($\mathbb{E} \times S^2$) has a sharp \textit{kink} in the beginning of phase space plot which is purely a characteristic of its inherent spatial curvature, since all the rest of the geometries carrying a negative curvature behave roughly the same.
 Talking of this, one can even distinguish among those with negative spatial curvatures by observing the \textit{field lag} between the two epochs of cosmic inflation.
-Specifically, in Cartesian open geometries (Nil \& Solv), the transition is almost instantaneous while in cylindrical open geometry ($\mathbb{R} \times \mathbb{H}^2$), there is a noticeable lag of about $\phi \simeq$ 1 units, suggesting that not only the spatical curvature but also the \textit{inherent geometry} of the spacetime itself plays a vital role in determining the physics of early universe.
+Specifically, in Cartesian open geometries (Nil \& Solv), the transition is almost instantaneous while in cylindrical open geometry ($\mathbb{E} \times \mathbb{H}^2$), there is a noticeable lag of about $\phi \simeq$ 1 units, suggesting that not only the spatical curvature but also the \textit{inherent geometry} of the spacetime itself plays a vital role in determining the physics of early universe.